5 Surprising Ways Stress Affects Sleep –

 Stress Creates a Vicious Cycle

 Stress can be the catalyst in the vicious cycle of sleepless nights.
 If you lack sleep, you feel more stressed.
 If you feel more stressed, you have difficulty sleeping.

 As a basic human need, not getting enough sleep can affect the way you function.
 You move slower and are less productive.
 Also, you have the tendency to make poor decisions, which could result in stressful situations.
 More stress during the day makes it difficult to get quality sleep at night.
 If not immediately addressed, the cycle may gather enough momentum to pose serious health concerns.

 Sleep is the time when your body, brain, and muscles rejuvenate.
 Your whole body enters the sleep architecture state.
 It occurs in ninety-minute cycles when you sleep to reconstruct the tissues and muscles in the body and detoxify the brain.
 However, when the body and brain cannot enter the state of sleep architecture, you lose sleep because of stress.

 Excessive sleep loss due to stress is also linked to different health issues: Mood disorders, diabetes, heart diseases, and obesity.
 In fact, if stress deprives you of sleep long enough, you can develop paranoid delusions and hallucinations.
 These diseases may be exacerbated and cause fatal health problems if sleep deprivation due to stress continues.

 Stress Creates Hormone Imbalances

 If you do not get enough sleep due to stress, it can affect two hormones that help regulate the appetite.
-The levels of leptin, the hormone that makes you feel full, decreases.
-Meanwhile, the levels of ghrelin, the hormone that makes you feel hungry, increases.
+The levels of leptin, the hormone that makes you feel full, decrease.
+Meanwhile, the levels of ghrelin, the hormone that makes you feel hungry, increase.
 These changes can increase your appetite and eventually cause weight gain.